-A note about this printed medium’s articles.
-Since these original works are typically published first on the web, then the proper citation will be to use the online version “volume:article” method as indicated at the end of each article.
+A note about this printed medium's articles.
+Since these original works are typically published first on the web, then the proper citation will be to use the online version "volume:article" method as indicated at the end of each article.
 Each individual piece is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License while the entire printed issue is copyright DiverseScholar.
 Any opinions expressed in these articles are solely those of the authors.
-I plan to publish the next issue in the Spring of 2012; and, our website will indicate a submission deadline for original articles as well as postdoctoral/ professional job (or other opportunity) advertisements in all sectors- corporate, academic, governmental, etc. This and subsequent issues will be distributed to DiverseScholar/ MinorityPostdoc’s unique database of diverse postdocs.
-We also maintain a presence at many different diversity, mentoring conferences and so the DiverseScholar brand will promote our client’s opportunities widely.
+Our website will indicate a submission deadline for original articles as well as postdoctoral/ professional job (or other opportunity) advertisements in all sectors- corporate, academic, governmental, etc. This and subsequent issues will be distributed to DiverseScholar/ MinorityPostdoc's unique database of diverse postdocs.
+We also maintain a presence at many different diversity, mentoring conferences and so the DiverseScholar brand will promote our client's opportunities widely.

 I would like to thank John Mezzasalma and Suzanne Hunter for creating the DiverseScholar turtle logo.
 I acknowledge funding from an initial pilot grant (Sloan Foundation) and recent award (National Science Foundation); and, thank those agency's supportive program officers, Michael Teitelbaum, Ph.D. and Lina Patino, Ph.D., respectively.
 Over the last year since I have been working on these activities full-time as a diversity "consultant", I owe an immense amount of gratitude to a dedicated volunteer team, in particular Stephanie Miller, Emil Chuck, Ph.D., and Edward Krug, Ph.D.
 Finally, and most of all, I thank my life partner, wife, and reluctant angel investor, Nancy Aguilar-Roca, Ph.D. without whom none of these last 10 years would have been possible.
 In closing, I dedicate the first printed issue to my beautiful daughter, Andrea, who liked turtles.